sojib258/rate-availability-calendar/README.md

 - Feel free to reach out if you have any questions or need further clarification on the requirements.

 Good luck, and we look forward to reviewing your implementation!

+# Add Infinite Scroll Documentation

+## Change the file format

+**Before:**:

+- hooks are defined inside the app router.
+- components are defined inside app router

+**After:**:

+- hooks are defined in a seperate folder for better looks.
+- components are defined also a seperate folder for better consistency

+## Change Inside the Hook

+- update the hook useQuery to useInfiniteQuery for infinite scroll
+- pass the cursor query for handle infinite scroll

+## Change In The Component

+- Take a root index.ts file in the components folder.
+Add all of our other components so that we can use anywhere our components from a root directory.
+- Break down the components for better code readability.